Finder’s Travel Index

 Travel sentiments in the UK

-Interest for travel among Brits is on the rise.
-Finder’s April Travel Index reveals that nearly a quarter (23.65%) of those in the UK say they plan to travel in the next three months, up from 19.06% in March and just 10.71% in our February survey.
+Interest in travel among Brits is on the rise compared to last quarter.
+Finder’s May 2022 Travel Index reveals that 24% of Brits say they plan to travel in the next three months, up from 19.1% in February 2022.

-Domestic travel is on the rise, with Brits planning a vacation in May rising from 3.08% when asked during the February survey, to 4.79% in March and 9.05% at the time of the April survey.
+Interest in domestic travel is rising compared to the previous survey, with Brits planning a vacation in the coming three months going from 12.2% when asked during the February survey and now sits at 14.1% following the results of the May survey.

-British men plan to travel more than women
+More English men than women plan to travel

 Men domestic travel